VTsagareli/VTsagareli/README.md

 <h1 align="center">Hi 👋, I'm Vakho</h1>
-<h3 align="center">Software Developer with a background in Business Administration.</h3>
+<h3 align="center">Aspiring Data Analyst with a background in Software Development and Business Administration.</h3>

 - 🌱 I'm currently building on my existing Python and SQL knowledge by following the [BI Data Analyst Career Path on Codecademy](https://www.codecademy.com/learn/paths/bi-data-analyst)

-- 🔭 I'm working on a data analysis project on US medical insurance costs.
-It showcases my ability to analyze data and create visualizations using Python, Pandas, NumPy, and Matplotlib.
-Check out the project [here](https://github.com/VTsagareli/medical-insurance-analysis).

-- 🔭 I’m working on a web app that matches apartment exchanges using GPT text analysis [tauschmatch](https://github.com/VTsagareli/tauschmatch)

 - 🔭 As part of my Bachelor Thesis I developed an AI Sound Anomaly Detection system, classifying fuel pump sounds as normal or faulty.
 Check out the project [here](https://github.com/VTsagareli/BT)

-- 🔭 I built a CRUD app, an appointment system for a clinic which you can check out [here](https://ng-clinic-application.web.app/login)
+- 🔭 I'm working on a data analysis project on customer segmentation for a multi-category retail store.
+It showcases my ability to analyze customer behavior, apply machine learning (K-Means clustering), and create visualizations using Python, Pandas, Matplotlib, and Seaborn.
+Check out the project [here](https://github.com/VTsagareli/customer-segmentation-retail.git).

 - 💬 Practical experience in: **Angular, Ionic and Firebase**

 - 📫 You can reach me at: **tsagareli.v@gmail.com**